learndog/wipdots/vim/basic_usage.md

 * :BLines or Leader-fb to fzf lines in the curr buffer (dbl click to go there)
 * Find text in curr dir recursively in bash... grep -rn -- "my_case_sensitive_target"
 *       Case insensitive... grep -irn -- "my_case_insensitive_target"
+* :Lines finds all locations of a pattern in the open buffer :BLines finds pattern in all open buffers
+* If rg is available... [untested]
+  :FLines finds pattern in all files in curr directory (non-recursively) :FLinesAll finds pattern in all files recursively
+* In fzf lists, use + as first character to do a literal match

 Buffers
 * Switch buffer...
 Leader-Leader or Leader-bb (or Leader-b if fzf not available)